O*NET OnLine Help Custom Report

 Custom Report Menu

 To the left of each content area, a checkbox is provided for selecting any one or more of the content areas to include in the report.
-For some content areas, such as Knowledge and Skills, additional checkboxes are provided under the "Display Cutoff" column.
-These checkboxes enable the users to specify additional report parameters, such as scale and minimum cutoff values.
+For some content areas, such as Knowledge and Skills, additional options are provided when you activate the checkbox.
+These options enable the users to specify additional report parameters, such as scale and minimum cutoff values.

 The Custom report includes: 1

 Examples of job titles provided by incumbent workers are displayed.